 Medical curriculum has different learning components.
-Pre and para-clinical components which are conducted over the first four years and have a semester-based examination system which also incorporates the Second MBBS and Third MBBS examination systems.
-Clinical training programme is conducted over three and a half years including full time clinical program in the fifth year.
+Pre- and para-clinical components which are conducted over the first four years and have a semester-based examination system which also incorporates the Second MBBS and Third MBBS examination systems.
+Clinical training programme is conducted over three and a half years including full time clinical program in the latter part of the fourth and fifth year.
 The examination system is comparable with other Medical Faculties ending with Final MBBS Examination.